 3) Online business owner who makes between $600K – $1 million.

 It’s been a wild, wild year.
 I was on the verge of selling my home workout equipment and nutritional supplement business last year but decided to give it one last go around.

 Thank god I did because my site’s traffic and sales have grown by over 300% because everybody is working from home.
 The only challenge is that it’s been hard to keep up with inventory.
 The average wait time for delivery has increased by over 100% due to supply chain issues.

 Who knows how long my business will be booming.
 I’m saving 90% of all profits just in case the economy opens up again and my traffic declines.
 But I’m betting there will be a permanent increase in work from home arrangements that should help my business long term.
 I’m never selling my business now!

 As you may guess, I fully support our politicians for keeping us home for the rest of the year.
 Not only is staying home saving lives, it’s helping me make more money than I have ever dreamed.
 Go lockdowns!

 4) Actively run mutual fund manager who makes over $25 million.

 This lockdown sucks.
 It sucks for my son who is a high school senior and isn’t able to graduate with his friends.
-It sucks for my daughter, a high school sophomore who was nominated to be the co-captain of her varsity basketball team.
-It sucks for my wife who was doing so well with her non-profit initiative.
+The lockdown is terrible for my daughter, a high school sophomore who was nominated to be the co-captain of her varsity basketball team.
+It stinks for my wife who was doing so well with her non-profit initiative.